 In the example below a single sediment size is specified.
 Since there is only one sediment size class, the bed sorting and gradation is not considered.

 Example 1: Single size sediment size class

 '''

 SEDIMENT_SIZE_CLASS_BEGIN

-DIAMETER 0.2 'mm'
+DIAMETER 0.2 'mm' !Positive is upwards

 SEDIMENT_SIZE_CLASS_END

 '''